Try Playground

 Important

-Step 2: Create Trigger in Database
+Step 2: Create a Trigger in the Database

 CREATE TRIGGER myTrigger